 OER continued to advance Rhode Island as a national energy efficiency leader and innovator.
 In 2022, the state was ranked seventh in the country for its nationally recognized energy efficiency and least cost procurement programs.
-For calendar-year 2021, the latest year with data available, energy efficiency programming achieved savings of 1.8% of electricity consumption and 0.74% of natural gas consumption, respectively.
-These cost-effective, carbon-free investments are expected to produce more than \$260 million in economic benefits for the state.
-Moreover, these programs are a key economic development driver, supporting six-inten clean energy workers across the Ocean State.
+For 2023, energy efficiency programming achieved savings of 644,697 lifetime MWh of electric savings and 3,005,293 lifetime MMBTU savings of natural gas consumption.
+These cost-effective investments are expected to produce more than \$240 million in economic benefits for the state.
+Moreover, these programs are a key economic development driver, supporting six-in-ten clean energy workers across the Ocean State.

-The state's commitment to energy efficiency not only saves customers money but drives significant economic activity and job growth - in 2021, roughly 700 Rhode Island-based businesses were involved in Rhode Island's energy efficiency programs.
-Throughout 2022, OER continued efforts to advance the state's leadership in energy efficiency by promoting access to energy efficiency in underserved sectors and communities, collaborating on leading-edge program evaluations, and supporting efforts to decarbonize the heating sector.
+The state's commitment to energy efficiency not only saves customers money but drives significant economic activity and job growth - in 2023, 626 businesses were involved in Rhode Island's energy efficiency programs.
+Throughout 2023, OER continued efforts to advance the state's leadership in energy efficiency by promoting access to energy efficiency in underserved sectors and communities, collaborating on leading-edge program evaluations, and supporting efforts to decarbonize the heating sector.

 The past few years marked major milestones for the state's renewable energy sector, including the surpassing 1,000 megawatts of renewable energy resources in its electric portfolio.
 This includes the approval of the 400 MW offshore wind farm - Revolution Wind - located in federal waters adjacent to our coast.
 This project, which is expected to begin construction in 2024, will create hundreds of jobs and invest millions in our local ports and economy.
-In October of 2022, Governor McKee announced a new request for proposal by Rhode Island Energy for between 600 and 1000 MW of offshore wind.
-This offshore wind procurement will have the potential to meet at least 30 percent of Rhode Island's estimated 2030 electricity demand.
-The electricity from this project has the potential to power approximately 340,000 homes each year.
-When added to the 30megawatt Block Island Offshore Wind Farm and the pending 400-megawatt Revolution Offshore Wind project, about half of the state's project energy needs may be powered by offshore wind.
+In October of 2023, Governor McKee announced the New England's offshore wind multistate coordination memorandum of agreement (MOU).
+This agreement, the first in the nation, creates a pathway for these states to jointly procure up to 6,800 megawatts of offshore wind energy.
+Governor McKee also announced in October a new request for proposal by Rhode Island Energy for approximately 1,200 MW of offshore wind.